uptane/deployment-considerations/repositories.md

 * Make expired metadata appear to be current.
 If the returned time is in the past, Uptane metadata that was valid at that point in the past will seem current to the vehicle, thus allowing for a freeze attack.
 This cannot be used for a rollback attack as the ECU will not accept a time earlier than the time of their previous update.

-All of these attacks can be mitigated by rotating the Time Server key in Root metadata, as described in [Managing signing keys and metadata expiration](https://uptane.github.io/deployment-considerations/key_management.html).
+All of these attacks can be mitigated by rotating any key associated with an external time in Root metadata, as described in [Managing signing keys and metadata expiration](https://uptane.github.io/deployment-considerations/key_management.html).

 ## What suppliers should do